-Spanair multiplied the festive cheer of Christmas Eve with labelled gifts for every passenger that were placed on the conveyor belt to be picked with luggage.
+Spanair multiplied the festive cheer of Christmas Eve with labelled gifts for every passenger that were placed on the conveyor belt to be picked up with their luggage.

 The reaction videos were filmed and uploaded to YouTube.
 The video received over 320000 views.
 The English version received 285000.
 Just watching it brought a smile to my face.